 My wife listened attentively while making dinner, as I laid out my cruel, discriminatory suit.
 She threw in “hmmms” and “uh-huhs” at just the right moments to let me know my plea was going well.
 She even stopped dinner prep during a particularly egregious offender’s story and gave me an “oooh.”
 Obviously, I was not the problem here.
 The maniacal coalition of stay-at-home moms were being unmasked to a fellow female.
 Each incident of my mistreatment snapped in it’s place of the grand puzzle of her decision.
 Finally!
 Justice!
 She banged the meat tenderizer three times (I thought a bit over the top) and stated her decision.

 “The problem here,” she said, “is you.”

-Has the pendulum swung so far on women’s equality that they cannot remember what it’s like to be shunned or discounted?
+Has the pendulum swung so far on women’s equality that they cannot remember what it’s like to feel this isolation, to be shunned or discounted?

 That was not what I was expecting.
 Instead of sanctifying my oppression, my wife told me what she would be thinking in the same situations.

 “Women believe most men want to bust a move and push it, push it real good,” she said.
 “You may not be looking to do the wild thing and they know it takes two to make a thing go right, but that does not stop their friends (or worse their husbands) from thinking that they want to pump up the jam.
 They can fight the power, but it’s easier to say you can’t touch this than to tell everyone, ‘Don’t believe the hype.’
 Take it for what it’s worth, that’s just my prerogative.”